OrensteinLab/UniLib/README-Transfer_Learning_Model.md

    - Supports training on different datasets.

 4. **Ensemble Model**:
    - Implements an ensemble method for model prediction.
-The script runs 100 models with different initializations and averages their prediction to improve performance.
+The script runs 100 models with different initializations and averages their predictions to improve performance.

 5. **Prediction**:
    - Uses the trained model to predict mean FL values validation sequences.